dovrosenberg/adhoc-reporter/README.md

 **To use:**

-    {{> reporter <options>}}
+    {{> reporter <parameters>}}

 Parameters:
-* collections (required): an array of the the collections you want to include as options to report on.
-The format of each collection is:
+* schemas (required): an object showing the collections and fields you want to include.
+The format of the object is:

        {
-            name: 'Books',       // should be the name of the Meteor collection object
+            'Books': {                  // the name of the Meteor collection object
-            label: 'Books'       // the text to display the user when referring to the collection }
+               label: 'Books',          // the text to display the user when referring to the collection (ex. in the treeview)

-* schemas (required): an array showing the fields you want to include; this array must match collections in size and order, i.e. schemas[0] contains the fields that go with collections[0].
-The format of each schema is:

-        {
+               fields: {
                   title: {              // the field name
-                label: 'Title'        // the text label to display the user when referring to this field },
+                      label: 'Title',   // the text label to display the user when referring to this field
+                      format: 'Title text'  // optional, the name of format function (see below) to be applied },
                   ...
-        }

-   Note that you only need to include fields that you want to be reportable here.
-You DO NOT need to include key fields unless you want the user to actually see the values of those fields.
-* foreignKeys (required, if there are any connections between collections): an object describing the ways in which collections are connected.
-Has the format:

-        {
-            'Books': [           // Meteor collection name (matches value in collections) {
+               },
+               foreignKeys: [           // an array of foreign key descriptors {
                      localKey: 'authorID',   // the field in this collection that connect it to the other
                      to: 'Authors',          // the collection to which this is connected
                      foreignKey: '_id',      // the field in "to" on which to match
                      name: 'Author',         // a descriptor for this connection when viewing it from this side (i.e. "a Book has an Author")
                      reverseName: 'Books'    // a descriptor for this connection when viewing it from the other side (i.e. "an Author has one or more Books")
                    },
                   ...
                ]
+            },
+            ...
         }

+   Note: you only need to include fields that you want to be reportable here.
+You DO NOT need to include key fields unless you want the user to actually see the values of those fields.

-   Note: keys need only be described in one collection, as they are reversed by the package.
-That is, you would not need to describe the relationship shown above under the "Authors" collection as well.
+   Note: foreign keys should only be described in one collection, as they are reversed by the package.
+That is, you should not describe the relationship shown above under the "Authors" collection as well.
+* formats (optional): an object describing any available custom formatting functions.
+The format of the object (no pun intended) is:

+       {
+            'dollars':
+               function (amount) {
+            	   return accounting.formatNumber(amount,2);
+               },
+            'Title text':
+               function (value) {
+                  // add text before every item shown in the grid - probably
+                  //    not a very useful example
+            	   return 'The title is: ' + value;
+               },
+            ...
+        }

-* tableDOM: a string to be passed to the dom property of the DataTable containing the results (see https://datatables.net/reference/option/dom for more information.)
+* tableDOM (optional): a string to be passed to the dom property of the DataTable containing the results (see https://datatables.net/reference/option/dom for more information.)
 And DataTables extensions (css and js) you require should be placed into your /client/compatibility directory.
 And if you want to use the tabletools extension, you should also place the swf file in public/swf.
-* glyphicons (not required, but defaults to Font Awesome): if true, uses Glyphicons for the collapsible panel icons; if false, uses Font Awesome
+* glyphicons (not required, but defaults to false): if true, uses Glyphicons for the collapsible panel icons; if false, uses Font Awesome

 ## License